nfriedly/docpad-plugin-data/README.md

 [![Build Status](https://travis-ci.org/nfriedly/docpad-plugin-datafiles.svg?branch=master)](https://travis-ci.org/nfriedly/docpad-plugin-datafiles)
 [![npm-version](https://img.shields.io/npm/v/docpad-plugin-datafiles.svg)](https://www.npmjs.com/package/docpad-plugin-datafiles)

-DocPad plugin for simple data files.
-Loads and parses JSON, YAML, JavaScript, and CoffeeScript files from `src/data/` and stores the contents on `config.templateData`, which makes the data available at `@filename` when rendering documents.
+[DocPad](http://docpad.org/) plugin for simple data files.
+Loads and parses JSON, YAML, JavaScript, and CoffeeScript files from `src/data/` and stores the contents on `config.templateData`, which makes the data available as `@filename` (or `{{filename}}` or whatever) when rendering documents and layouts.

-Forked from [docpad-plugin-data](https://github.com/SE7ENSKY/docpad-plugin-data) with several improvements:
+Notable features:

+* Data is cached and only updated when the source file changes
-* Support for files with spaces, hyphens, etc. in the name (e.g. `file-name.json becomes `@fileName`.)
+* Intelligent support for files with spaces, hyphens, etc. in the name (e.g. `file-name.json` becomes `@fileName`.)
 * Support for absolute folder paths
-* Data is cached and only updated when the source file changes
-* No annoying error about uncompiled CoffeeScript
-* Documentation
-* Tests

 ## Installation